CRIPAC-DIG/SR-GNN/README.md

 ## Paper data and code

-This is the code for our AAAI 2019 Paper: [Session-based Recommendation with Graph Neural Networks](https://arxiv.org/abs/1811.00855).
-We implemented our model in both **Tensorflow** and **Pytorch**.
+This is the code for the AAAI 2019 Paper: [Session-based Recommendation with Graph Neural Networks](https://arxiv.org/abs/1811.00855).
+We have implemented our methods in both **Tensorflow** and **Pytorch**.

 Here are two datasets we used in our paper.
-After download the datasets, you can put them in the folder `datasets/`:
+After downloaded the datasets, you can put them in the folder `datasets/`:

 - YOOCHOOSE: <http://2015.recsyschallenge.com/challenge.html>

 - DIGINETICA: <http://cikm2016.cs.iupui.edu/cikm-cup>

-There is a small dataset `sample` included in the folder `datasets/`, which could be used to test the correctness of the code.
+There is a small dataset `sample` included in the folder `datasets/`, which can be used to test the correctness of the code.

 ## Usage